Operational Intelligence: The Foundation of Offshore Vessel Efficiency

 Weather shifts.
 Job scopes change.
 Clients adjust schedules.
 Vessels wait, move, hold position, load cargo, support offshore assets, and return to standby.

-Fuel and equipment performance should be interpreted against that reality.
+Performance must be interpreted against that reality.

 For offshore fleets, the value is not just knowing what happened.